BeDefended/RequestHighlighter/README.md

  - First public release

 # Installation

+Request Highlighter can be installed through the Burp Suite BApp Store.
+From within Burp Suite, select the Extender tab, select the BApp Store, select Request Highlighter, and click install.

 Manual installation: download the project from this repository and build it with gradle.
 Then in Burp Suite, select the Extender tab, click the Add button, and select the .jar file generated.